jrandj/aws-security-specialty/README.md

 1. Determine when and how to revoke permissions for a user or service in the event of a compromise.

     * In the event of a compromise all root and IAM user access keys should be rotated.
-Once the key is rotated, disable the original keys and update your applications to use the new keys.
+Once the key is rotated, disable the original keys, and update your applications to use the new keys.
 If there are no issues then you can delete the original keys.

     * If access is permitted with a long session duration time (such as 12 hours), their temporary credentials do not expire as quickly.
 You can immediately revoke all permissions to the role's credentials issued before a certain point in time if needed.